Database scalability: Dimensions

 Database scalability has three basic dimensions: amount of data, volume of requests and size of requests.
 Requests come in many sizes: transactions generally affect small amounts of data, but may approach thousands per second; analytic queries are generally fewer, but may access more data.
 A related concept is elasticity, the ability of a system to transparently add and subtract capacity to meet changing workloads.

 Vertical

-Vertical database scaling implies that the database system can fully exploit maximally configured systems, including typically multiprocessors with large memories and vast storage capacity.
-Such systems are relatively simple to administer, but may offer reduced availability.
-However, any single computer has a maximum configuration.
-If workloads expand beyond that limit, the choices are either to migrate to a different, still larger system, or to rearchitect the system to achieve horizontal scalability.
+Vertical database scaling means that a database system can fully utilize highly configured machines, typically with multiple processors, large amounts of memory, and vast storage capacity.
+Such systems are relatively simple to administer but may offer lower availability.
+However, every single computer has a maximum configuration limit.
+If the workload grows beyond that limit, the options are either to migrate to a larger system or to redesign the system to achieve horizontal scalability.

 Horizontal

 Horizontal database scaling involves adding more servers to work on a single workload.
 Most horizontally scalable systems come with functionality compromises.
 If an application requires more functionality, migration to a vertically scaled system may be preferable.